vsrinivas/fuchsia/glossary.md

 #### **FAR**

 The Fuchsia Archive Format is a container for files to be used by Zircon and Fuchsia.
-It will replace Zircon's older BootFS container and be used in Fuchsia Packages.
 - [FAR Spec](the-book/archive_format.md)

 #### **fdio**